pyeventsourcing/eventsourcing/README.md

     return entity
 ```

-That's everything needed to create new entities using a factory method.
+Now try using the factory method to create an example entity.

 ```python
 example = register_new_example(a=1, b=2)